Easiest Large Pumpkin Crochet Pattern- a fast and fun project for the quintessential autumn decor!

 These crochet pumpkins are a breeze to make and they look great on bookcases and mantels.
 I have a collection of these pumpkins on my build-in bookcase.
 This is a fun crochet project that doesn't require much time.
 They're also a great way to make use of small amounts of yarn.

 For this pattern, I used Lion Brand Wool-Ease Thick & Quick yarn.
 This is my favorite super bulky yarn to work with.
-It's easy to work with, it's inexpensive and it comes in a huge array of colors.
+It's easy to work with, it's inexpensive and it comes in a huge array of colors, including the perfect pumpkin orange.
 The bulky texture is ideal for home decor items and anything plush.

 Easiest Large Pumpkin Crochet Pattern